openwdl/wdl/modules/SPEC.md

   csvcut.wdl
 ```

 Ed25519 was chosen because it is fast, produces small signatures (64 bytes) and small keys (32 bytes), and has mature implementations in every major language.
 Engines can verify signatures in-process without shelling out to external tools or depending on a system keychain.
+Keys are stored in OpenSSH public key format so authors can generate a signing key with the standard `ssh-keygen -t ed25519` tool and use the resulting `.pub` file directly; the OpenSSH wire format inside the base64 blob is short, well-specified, and supported by mainstream cryptography libraries.

 ### Trust on First Use (TOFU)